 Information Included in Livestock Bill of Sale Form

-The livestock bill of sale is an important legal document that shows the transaction details.
+It is an important legal document that shows the transaction details.
 Proper attention must be given when writing details concerning details about the buyer and seller.
-Following steps must be taken into consideration.

 Step 1: Transaction Date